The 20 Best Pontocerebellar Hypoplasia Doctors Near Me in Washington, US

 Offers Telehealth

-Sarah Dugan is a Medical Genetics specialist and a Pediatrics provider in Spokane, Washington.
+Sarah Dugan is a Medical Genetics specialist and a Pediatrics provider practicing medicine in Spokane, Washington.
 Dr. Dugan is rated as an Experienced provider by MediFind in the treatment of Pontocerebellar Hypoplasia.
-Her top areas of expertise are Microcephaly, Chromosome 13q Deletion, Increased Head Circumference, and Snyder-Robinson Syndrome.
+She is also highly rated in 1 other condition, according to our data.
+Her clinical expertise encompasses Microcephaly, Chromosome 13q Deletion, Increased Head Circumference, and Aase Syndrome.
 Dr. Dugan is currently accepting new patients.

 Experienced in Pontocerebellar Hypoplasia